TKahyo/PRS-ensemble-pipeline/README.md

 This implementation follows the formulation of PRS effectiveness as described in the associated manuscript.

+ANM parameters:
-ANM cutoff distance: 15 Å (ProDy default)
+- cutoff distance: 15 Å (ProDy default)
-Number of modes: 20
+- number of modes: 20

 # License
 This repository is released under the MIT License.